girlbossceo/conduwuit/docs/troubleshooting.md

 >
 > If there are things like Compose file issues or Dockerhub image issues, those can still be mentioned as long as they're something we can fix.

+## General potential issues

+#### Potential DNS issues when using Docker

+Docker has issues with its default DNS setup that may cause DNS to not be properly functional when running conduwuit, resulting in federation issues.
+The symptoms of this have shown in excessively long room joins (30+ minutes) from very long DNS timeouts, log entries of "mismatching responding nameservers", and/or partial or non-functional inbound/outbound federation.

+This is **not** a conduwuit issue, and is purely a Docker issue.
+It is not sustainable for heavy DNS activity which is normal for Matrix federation.
+The workarounds for this are:
+- Use DNS over TCP via the config option `query_over_tcp_only = true`
+- Don't use Docker's default DNS setup and instead allow the container to use and communicate with your host's DNS servers (host's `/etc/resolv.conf`)

 ## Rocksdb / database issues

 #### Direct IO